 All those huge rock walls of Durmitor with nearly 50 peaks over 2.000 meters (6.561 ft.), that rise above rich green pastures and cows blissfully wandering around will make you feel like you’re in the Swiss Alps and in the commercial for Milka chocolate.

 Durmitor is paradise for animals and people.
 According to legends a long time ago it was even a resting place of Greek Gods from Olympus mountain.
 With its beauty and cultural and historical richness, it allures travelers from all over the world to visit it.
 Hikers have an opportunity to explore many well-maintained and marked trails across this limestone massif.
-Gourmets can taste traditional dishes ready with organic ingredients from Durmtior.
+Gourmets can taste traditional dishes prepare with local, organic ingredients.
 And adrenaline junkies can try a zip-line (shorter or longer) over the deepest and longest canyon in Europe through which flows Tara River.
 Or maybe rafting and kayaking on this wild and cold mountainous river.

 This is the mountain that you can explore for years and years and not get bored and still have something new to discover.
 Even driving on the narrow asphalt road from Pivo lake across Durmitor to the ski resort Žabljak, after many times crossing it, still leaves me speechless as the first time.
 The landscape is surreal, inspiring and relaxing!